top of page

 What About Space Blankets?

-You wouldn't know it from all the hype surrounding them - and also their inclusion in a lot of "survival kits" - but "space blankets" are a waste of money.
+You wouldn't know it from all the hype surrounding them - and also their inclusion in a lot of laughable "survival kits" - but "space blankets" are a waste of money.
 They don't work as advertised with respect to reducing heat loss by radiation, and their design makes them a very poor choice for reducing heat loss by convection and evaporation.
-A far better and less expensive alternative is to use an inexpensive contractor garbage bag.
+A far better and less expensive alternative is to use a contractor garbage bag.

 REI Space Blanket